m-lab/website/_pages/05-contribute.md

 If you'd like to get involved as an M-Lab supporting partner, [contact](mailto:support@measurementlab.net) the M-Lab team and join the [public mailing list](https://groups.google.com/a/measurementlab.net/forum/?fromgroups#!forum/discuss){:target="_blank"}.

-### Providing resources for new M-Lab Measurement Points
+### Providing Resources for New M-Lab Measurement Points

 M-Lab supporting partners may contribute or donate resources to provide new measurement points around the world.
 If you are interested in helping M-Lab expand our coverage to new areas, please submit [this application](https://docs.google.com/a/measurementlab.net/spreadsheet/viewform?formkey=dHNMZ2p0OU5TckxIUFg0RVNhSk5teEE6MQ#gid=0).
 The document [How to Deploy a New M-Lab Site]({{ site.baseurl }}/publications/how-to-deploy-mlab-site.pdf) outlines the resources needed for each M-Lab Measurement Point.

-### Providing resources for data hosting, aggregation, and publication
+### Providing Resources for Data Hosting, Aggregation, and Publication

 As an M-Lab partner, many facets of the M-Lab platform can be supported based on your organization's interests, capacities, or resources.
 If your organization is interested in supporting the M-Lab platform, please [contact](mailto:support@measurementlab.net) the M-Lab team to get started.

-### Analyze and visualize the M-Lab data
+### Analyze and Visualize the M-Lab Data

 If you have experience in web or application development, data analysis, or visualization, you may be interested in working with M-Lab's tests, data, and analysis tools, all of which are open source and openly licensed.